strogonoff/hubspot_oauth2client/README.md

 and your app can direct users to it when necessary to initiate OAuth 2.0 flow.

+### Making authenticated calls

-Per above code, access token is stored in ``request.session`` in serialized form after user completes the authentication successfully.
+Per our view implementation, access token is stored in ``request.session`` in serialized form after user completes the authentication successfully.

-After user completes the flow, you can use access credentials to make authenticated API calls.
+You can use those access credentials to make authenticated API calls later.
 Here’s an example in which we obtain a list of all contacts available to the portal user has selected during authentication:

     import urllib
     import requests